 - Winds, caused by differences in horizontal distribution of atmosphere pressure, are key in the transport of heat (energy), trace constituents (water vapor), and momentum, all critical ingredients for weather on any planet.
 On Earth, the knowledge of global winds is crucial in our ability to forecast weather by using them in numerical simulation and modeling.

 - Planets with atmospheres, particularly in our solar system provide us with a natural comparative laboratory with a different set of conditions.

 - The dawn of the age of space exploration has given us the ability to explore planets other than our own and observe their atmospheres.
 We can now monitor the weather on our immediate neighbors on a daily basis.

 The curriculum module emphasizes some basic concepts employed by scientists and then focuses on the measurement of cloud motions as proxy for atmospheric winds which are needed in understanding the weather on the planets.
-The included activities will enable student exploration of the same planetary data used by the Venus Express Science Team to learn more about the atmospheric conditions of Venus.
+The included activities will enable student exploration of the same planetary data used by Venus scientists to learn more about the atmospheric conditions of Venus.

 Read Full Article [pdf]

 (Credit: S. Limaye & R. Pertzborn, Space Science & Engineering Center at University of Wisconsin – Madison)